coralhl/desec-certbot-docker/README.md

 ### Build

 Clone this repo and inside the project folder:
-`sudo docker image build -t desec-hook-certbot-docker .`
+`docker image build -t desec-certbot .`

 ### RUN